DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 intends to confine female sexuality into the service of male desire; sex work is negotiated and accepted, but feminine sexual desire that seeks and imposes its own satisfaction is not.
-Then, when this patriarchal fantasy is shattered by an insistent “realness” of the feminine desire, the Turkish male audience responds by escaping to a larger fantasy - the fantasy of nationalism, and reestablishes the moral ground on that
+Then, when this patriarchal fantasy is shattered by an insistent 'realness' of the feminine desire, the Turkish male audience responds by escaping to a larger fantasy - the fantasy of nationalism, and reestablishes the moral ground on that
-front: “She can be a real woman, but in that case she can’t be a Turkish woman.”
+front: "She can be a real woman, but in that case she can't be a Turkish woman."
 National identity, as imagined as it is - as a purely modern fantasy in the case of Turkish identity - offers a last refuge for patriarchy that female desire cannot enter and cannot lay claim to.